 The Pros of Paper Training Puppies

 Paper training puppies still, as of today, remains a prevalent method of potty training.
-It offers several advantages which explains why many new puppy owners may opt to use this potty training method.
+It offers several advantages which explain why many new puppy owners may opt to use this potty training method.
 A closer look into why new puppy owners may select paper training reveals the following reasons: